opencarecc/opencareMakerPlaybook/how_can_i_make_a_workshop_happen.md

 - [Innovation workshop](#Innovation-workshop)

 Workshops can be approached in different ways according to the category they belong to, but there are common issues that we can cover and analyze separately.
 A compendium of best practices has been collected to make your life easier!

-## Educational workshop
-you learn how to use a tool

-## Ideation workshop
-you use a technology or technique to come up with ideas

-## Experiential workshop
-?
-## Innovation workshop
-?